alissa-huskey/python-class/docs/practices/testing/pytest-tests.md

 ### Part 6.2: Per-test setup/teardown functions

-It is important to start each test with a clean slate to avoid test corruption--that is when you make changes to one test and it unexpectedly breaks other tests.
+It is important to start each test with a clean slate to avoid test corruption.

-Let's add an example to our `test_setup_teardown.py` file.
+#### A. Test corruption

+Test corruption is when changes made to to one test unexpectedly breaks other tests.

 ```{code-block} python
 :caption: test_setup_teardown.py